-But my unexpected disruption in the lives of these three siblings that my mother parented did come as a hidden revelation for their younger sister, Cindy.
+But my unexpected disruption in the lives of these three siblings that my mother parented did come as a hidden revelation their younger sister.
 She had only been 14 years old when our mother had passed away.
 Too young at the time to see through the eyes of a child that sometimes those we love the most don’t always make the best choices in life.

-Paula Sue helped pay for an expensive blood test that proved the man listed on my “only” birth certificate was their father, but not mine.
+The oldest sister helped pay for an expensive blood test that proved the man listed on my “only” birth certificate was their father, but not mine.
 The courts stated for all intents and purposes that he was considered legally my biological father because my birth mother was married to him at the time of my conception.
 But sadly, for me, this disappointing fact brought up the count to “four” absent fathers throughout my childhood.
-This particular man had signed on the dotted line as my father on my adoption relinquishment papers and had never even set eyes on me.
+This particular man had signed on the dotted line as my father on my adoption relinquishment papers and had probably never even set eyes on me.

 The highly well-respected doctor doing the Pedigree Reconstruction Testing said that it was the first time he had ever done a test quite like mine, where the biological mother and biological father in question were deceased and they had to use living relatives from both sides of the presumed family to determine paternity.
-When the kind doctor had to break the news to me that my biological siblings’ dad was indeed not my birth father, he mentioned, “And by the way, your sister closest in age to you; hers was coming up inconclusive for awhile there.”
-I remember exhaling with a defeated sigh of relief, “Oh, no, please we can’t go there.”
+This kind doctor had to break the news to me that my biological siblings’ dad was indeed not my birth father.

 Four “Absent” Fathers